-In Wharton State Forest, you can register a primitive campsite for as little as 8 dollars a night, with a 3 dollar charge per additional person.
+In Wharton State Forest, you can register a primitive campsite for as little as $8 a night, with a $3 charge per additional person.
 In Bass River State Forest, you can camp with access to showers and well-maintained bathrooms, as well as running water.

 Other options abound, from Belleplain in the southern Pines, to Brendan T. Byrne in the North, there is a rich diversity of experiences to select from while choosing a campsite in the Pinelands.
 Cabins, leantoos, and other structures are available for those who do not wish to setup a tent, some sites are open to RVs and trailers, but the most compatible RV sites will be at the many private campgrounds scattered throughout the Pines.

 A directory of all parks and forests in New Jersey can be found here.

 Campsites are generally open year-round, although some specific areas do close for winter.
 Each season offers something new and whether you enjoy a warm fire on a cold night or just a suitable basecamp to come back to after a long day of swimming, canoeing, or fishing in the warm weather, the